• Facebook

 Here is everything you need to know to decide for yourself.

-I have to warn you; you might be in for a shock.
-Learning that something serious is wrong with your mother can be both a relief and unsettling at the same time.
+I have to warn you that discovering your Mom is a Narcissist can be quite a shock.
+On the other hand, learning that something serious is wrong with your mother can be both a relief and unsettling at the same time.

 • Has a grandiose sense of self-importance (e.g., exaggerates achievements, expects to be recognized as superior without actually completing the achievements)